benessilfie/bash/README.md

 ### Variables to store the output of commands

-To create a variable to store the ouput a command, we do it a bit diffrently from how normal variables in bash are created.
+To create a variable to store the ouput of a command, we do it a bit diffrently from how normal variables in bash are created.

-It is however similar to how parameters are created but instead of the number like with parameters, you asssign the value of the variable to the name of the command you want to output in brackets.
+It is however similar to how parameters are created but instead of assigning the value of the parameter with the `$` and a number, you do this a `$` and the name of the command you want to output in brackets.

 Example.